grafana/agent/docs/user/configuration/integrations/integrations-next/ssl-config.md

 ## About ssl_exporter Modules

-Read more about the supported modules at [ribbybibby/ssl_exporter](https://github.com/ribbybibby/ssl_exporter#configuration)
+Fro more information on the supported modules, refer to [ribbybibby/ssl_exporter](https://github.com/ribbybibby/ssl_exporter#configuration)